 What activities are on offer?

 We have revised our programme to ensure that all of the activities run during Easter and Summer are deemed safe in line with the Protective Measures for Holiday Clubs guidance.
-Unfortunately, this means we may not be able to run all our activities as some may involve a level of risk we deem too high.
+Unfortunately, this means we may not be able to run all our activities if they involve a level of risk we deem too high.
 Having said that, we will most certainly be offering up a varied and engaging programme for you to deliver this season.

 What protective measures are in place for me?

-The current 'Protect Measures for Holiday Clubs' guidance makes it clear that transmission among young children is extremely low and that the best protective measures against CoVID in childcare settings are based on the successful implementation of the following 6 preventative measures and 3 responsive measures all known as the ‘System of Controls’.
+The current 'Protect Measures for Holiday Clubs' guidance makes it clear that transmission among young children is low and that the best protective measures against CoVID-19 in childcare settings are based on the successful implementation of the following Preventative measures and Responsive measures all known as the ‘System of Controls’.